-In terms of increased travel costs, some states require a 50-50 split in increased fees, while other states may require the party who is moving to incur most of the transportation costs related to visitation.
-Again, because the laws vary greatly from state-state, it may be necessary to contact an experienced child custody attorney in your area who can help you learn more about the child custody laws in your state.
+In terms of increased travel costs, some states require a 50-50 split in increased fees.
+Other states may require the party who is moving to incur most of the transportation costs related to visitation.
+Again, because the laws vary greatly from state-state, it may be necessary to contact an experienced family law attorney in your area who can help you learn more about the child custody laws in your state.

 Can You Move Out of State During a Divorce Proceeding?